-Up to 36 sq. ft. – Consider a ceiling fan with a blade span in the range of 24 to 36 inches.
-This size is designed for very small space, possibly a breakfast nook, bathroom, laundry room, walk-in closet or hall.
+- If your room is 36 square feet or smaller, consider a ceiling fan with a blade span in the range of 24 to 36 inches.
+This size is designed for a very small space, possibly a breakfast nook, bathroom, laundry room, walk-in closet, or hall.

-From 36 to 80 sq. ft. – These rooms are small to moderate in size, much like a guest or child’s bedroom, kitchen or even a home office.
+- For rooms 36 to 80 square feet.
+These rooms are small to moderate in size, much like a guest or child’s bedroom, kitchen, or even a home office.
 Ceiling fans with a 42- to 48-inch blade span tend to sufficiently cool this size room.

-From 80 to 150 sq. ft. – Choose a ceiling fan blade span of 50 to 55 inches for an average size room.
+- For rooms from 80 to 150 square feet, choose a ceiling fan blade span of 50 to 55 inches for an average size room.
 This standard ceiling fan size is a sound choice for most homeowners.
-This room size could be your master bedroom, living room or study.
+This room size could be your master bedroom, living room, or study.

-150 to 225 sq. ft., or larger – Many of today’s open plan homes feature extra large living spaces.
+- Rooms 150 to 225 square feet or larger.
+Many of today’s open-plan homes feature extra large living spaces.
 You’ll most likely need a fan with a 56-inch (or larger) blade span to efficiently circulate air in an expansive room with ceilings over 10 feet in height.
 This is an instance where size alone may not get the job done.

-Ceiling fans can feature three to five blades – most standard models have four.
+Ceiling fans can feature three to five blades, but most standard models have at least four.
 More blades may not improve efficiency, but they do have a direct impact on the price of a ceiling fan.
 More blades mean a higher price tag.

-The construction of a ceiling fan’s blades will affect its life and performance.
+- The material and construction of a ceiling fan’s blades will affect its life and performance.
 Check the specs to make sure a fan has blades made from pressurized and sealed hardwood.
 Cheaper ceiling fans may have plywood or particleboard blades, which tend to warp due to extremes in humidity and temperature.
-Damp rated fan blades are commonly made from plastic composite materials to hold up in high moisture situations, such as bathrooms and laundry rooms.
+Damp-rated fan blades are commonly made from plastic composite materials to hold up in high moisture situations, such as bathrooms and laundry rooms.

 When shopping for a ceiling fan, check the manufacturer’s specifications or packaging to find the blade pitch.
 The optimum pitch lies somewhere between 11 and 16 degrees.
 If the blades have a pitch less than 11 degrees, the blades tend to limit air movement to a confined area (just like my apartment fan).
 A pitch greater than 20 degrees increases wind resistance, making the fan motor work harder to move air.